-In 1855, when he was 24 years of age, Eli married 19-year-old Mary Ann Baer (1836-1887).
+In 1855, when he was 24 years of age, Eli was joined in holy wedlock with 19-year-old Mary Ann Baer (1836-1887).
 Her parents are believed to have been Henry and Margaret "Anna" Baer of Allegheny Township, Westmoreland County.
 She probably was related to famed Judge William J. Baer, of German heritage, who was prominent with the Somerset County Court of Common Pleas, and who purchased the farms of Eli's brothers as a coal and mineral rights investment in the 1860s.